rogerfavelron/coolShop/README.md

 Live link: "https://rogerfavelron.github.io/coolShop" </br>

-To try the app, after cloning and installing the dependencies with `npm i`  the repo :
+To try the app, after cloning and installing the dependencies with `npm i` :

 Use `npm start` to start the app on localhost.